tamimhasan19702/holiday-calendar/README.txt

 == Changelog ==

+= 1.0.3 =
+* Fixed the text domain issue to ensure proper localization.
+* Updated the custom post meta type for better data handling.
+* Updated the prefixed shortcode for improved functionality.

+= 1.0.2 =
+* Fixed all necessary security issues.
+* Added personalized prefix to the codebase.
+* Separated admin styles and scripts for better management.
+* Updated the codebase for improved performance and maintainability.

 = 1.0.1 =
 * Updated functionality to allow users to add multiple dates for a holiday.
 * Improved frontend display to show recent past, today, and upcoming holidays.